open-ephys/commutator-docs/source/spi-commutator/user-guide/manual-control.rst

       button's silk screen.
 This only happen while the commutator is in its enabled state.

 * LED Button:
-    * If LED feedback function is already disabled, the LED button enables the LED feedback function by being pressed for >0.5 seconds
+    * If LED feedback function is already disabled, the LED button enables the LED feedback function by being touched for >0.5 seconds
-    * If LED feedback function is already enabled, the LED button disables the LED feedback function by being pressed for any time at all
+    * If LED feedback function is already enabled, the LED button disables the LED feedback function by being touched for any time at all

 ..
 Note:: Manual controls override any ongoing remote controls.
 In other words, remote commands sent when a button is being pressed are ignored and cleared